Xerox (XRX)

 Underperform

-Xerox faces an uphill battle.
+Xerox keeps us up at night.
 Not only did its demand evaporate but also its negative returns on capital show it destroyed shareholder value.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst